atlarge-research/yardstick/yardstick/README.md

 - 's' stands for **s**ynchronous.
 These programs block Dastools from advancing to the next run level.
 - 'c' stands for **c**ompletion.
 These programs can be thought of as synchronous programs with an additional property: when all completion programs have terminated, Dastools assumes the experiment is complete and will terminate all other programs.

-#### Step 3: Provide instructions for each node type
+#### Step 3: Configure Minecraft-like server and emulated-player behavior

-Now that you have moved all necessary configuration files and executables to the DAS-5, and have created the required directory structure for the experiment, you can specify what each node type should do specifically.
+Now that you have moved all necessary configuration files and executables to the DAS-5, and have created the required directory structure for the experiment, you can specify what your node types, a Minecraft-like server and a number of player-emulation instances, should do specifically.

 Although the executable files in the `programs` directory can be any type of executable that can be interpreted by the shell, we will assume here that these file are BASH scripts.